There are three types of emergency contraception (EC) or “morning after” pills:

 If you don’t get your period within a week of when it was expected, you should take a pregnancy test.

-There are no long-term risks associated with using the EC pill.
+There are no long-term risks associated with using an EC pill.

 EC pills don’t cause infertility.
 This is a common misconception.